rahnsoft/Clima/README.md

 # Clima
 An iOs App that shows weather of your current location and location entered by user.
 # Includes the use of the following:

-Programmatic Views
+Views created programmatically

-Delegates
+Use of Protocols and Delegates

-Models
+Use of Structs:  Models

-Cllocation
+Use Cllocation library to get users location

+Request User's location permission